 |Siamese (Himalayan) gene Tyrosine Crossed eyes Siamese colours Other pointed cats|

-Cats have 19 pairs of chromosomes.
-Chromosomes are located in the nucleus of each cell, chromosomes make up the blueprint of animals.
-The chromosomes are made up of genes.
-Genes come in pairs, one from each parent.
+Cats have 19 pairs of chromosomes which are located in the nucleus of every cell and make up the blueprint of animals.
+The chromosomes are made up of genes, which come in pairs, one from each parent.
 Each gene is responsible for a single feature, or a group of features.
-One pair of chromosomes determines the cat’s sex.
-A female has two X chromosomes, and a male will have one X and one Y chromosome.
+One pair of chromosomes determines the cat’s sex, the female has two X chromosomes, and a male will have one X and one Y chromosome.

 Siamese albino (Himalayan) gene

 Siamese cats carry a gene known as the Himalayan gene.
 This gene occurs in other species, such as the rabbit and the mouse.
 It is a mutation at the C locus and it causes partial albinism.
 The gene is recessive to the full-colour C gene.
 This means you need two doses of it (homozygous) for the Siamese colour to show up.

-The Burmese also shares the same type of gene, which is known as cb.
+The Burmese share the same type of gene, known as cb.

 The cs and cb genes are co-dominant and hence if you mate a Siamese (cs) to a Burmese (cb) you will get a Tonkinese (cs/cb), which has mink colouring.

 The albino allele (a variant form of a single gene) has another effect on the Siamese cat.
-Strabismus (crossed eyes) is sometimes seen in the Siamese cat.
-This is thought to be due to a misrouting of the nerve fibres from the eye to the brain.
-Instead of the fibres splitting left and right, they criss-cross, this is believed to be contributory to strabismus.
-This condition is not only seen in Siamese cats but other species of true albino animals.
+Strabismus (crossed eyes) can occur in the Siamese cat.
+It is thought to be due to a misrouting of the nerve fibres from the eye to the brain.
+Instead of the fibres splitting left and right, they criss-cross.
+This condition does not only occur in Siamese cats but other species of true albino animals.
 Breeders have worked hard to breed this problem out of Siamese cats and it is less common than it once was.